 Building a Tube Microphone: the Royer Mod

 A cheap solid-state large diaphragm microphone can be refitted with a vacuum tube to make it sound much better.
 I got plans from an article in Tape Op magazine issue #25.
-It can be found here at for $8:
+It can be found here:

 If this link doesn't work, you can scour the web to see if you can find a pdf of the tube mod article.